ksatchit/community/feature-demos/kafka-chaos-examples/kafka-broker-pod-failure/README.md

   Ensure that you have installed OpenEBS on the cluster.
 For steps to do this, refer the [OpenEBS quickstart guide](https://docs.openebs.io/docs/next/quickstart.html)
 - We shall use customized confluent kafka helm charts to install the kafka cluster.
 Ensure that helm/tiller is already configured.
 For steps to do this, refer [Installing Helm](https://helm.sh/docs/intro/install/)

-- If you are using KUDO Kafka operator to setup the Kafka cluster, refer: [Setup kafka via KUDO operator](https://github.com/litmuschaos/community/blob/master/feature-demos/kafka-chaos-examples/kudo/README.md)
+- If you would like to use the KUDO operator to setup the Kafka cluster, refer: [Setup kafka via KUDO operator](https://github.com/litmuschaos/community/blob/master/feature-demos/kafka-chaos-examples/kudo/README.md)

 ## Demo-Steps

 Notes:
  - These steps were performed on a Konvoy cluster created on AWS
  - In case you would like to use a different persistent storage type, please update the values.yml with appropriate storage class in zookeeper and kafka sections
+ - If you have setup Kafka using the KUDO operator, start from Step-2

 ### Step-1: Install Kafka Cluster